fpapado/ephemeral/docs/worklog.md

   - [N/A] Could merge all the entry CRUD into "UpdatedEntry", where we index by id on the Elm side and just put the new thing in?
     Perhaps keep the deletion separate after all

+# After "replication" branch
   - [ ] Related: Port architecture, merging ports
     - [ ] e.g. could have:
       translatePouchUpdate : (Result String Entry -> msg) -> (Result Sting String -> msg) -> Value -> msg
       decodePouchUpdate updateMsg  deleteMsg fromPort = ...
+  - [ ] Debatable whether to propagate error in Request.Entry or return empty Dict
+    - [ ] Generally, errors from Ports

 - [ ] Factor things out of Page.Login into Request.Session or something (esp. login/logout and decoders)
-  - [ ] Debatable whether to propagate error in Request.Entry or return empty Dict

 - [ ] Add Edit back
   - [ ] Scroll up on edit